aws/amazon-vpc-resource-controller-k8s/test/README.md

 All Ginkgo Integration test suites are located in `test/integration` directory.

 ### Prerequisite
+The integration test requires the following setup

+**For Security Group for Pods Test**
 - Have all Nitro Based Instances in your EKS Cluster.
 - Have at least 3 X c5.xlarge instance type or larger in terms of number of ENI/IP allocatable.

+**For Windows Test**
+- Have 1 Linux Operating System worker Node for running coreDNS.
+- Have at-least 3 Windows Operating System worker Node (Preferably c5.4xlarge or larger).
+- Have all the Windows Node belonging to same nodegroup with same Security Group.

 ### Available Ginkgo Focus